Section 8 Eligibility Guide

 Find Eligible Housing

-Not only must the recipient meet eligibility standards, the dwelling must also qualify.
+Not only must the recipient meet eligibility standards, but the dwelling must also qualify.
 The PHA will provide direction and guidelines, but it is the responsibility of the recipient to find eligible residences.
-Some considerations are listed.
+HUD lists some considerations.

-- The voucher recipient must negotiate the lease with the landlord.
+- The voucher recipient must negotiate the lease with the property owner.
 Originally, the lease must be for one year.

-- A maximum allowance for the voucher is calculated based on rental prices in the area.
+- The PHA calculates the maximum allowance for the voucher based on rental prices in the area.
 Voucher recipients are responsible for paying at least 30% but not more than 40% of their income in rent and utilities.

-- The PHA will inform the recipient what size unit they are eligible for.
+- The PHA will determine the unit size allotment, which is the size of the unit the applicant can rent with Section 8 support.
 A family of six is not expected to live in a single bedroom unit.
-However, in an effort to limit fraud, neither will a family of two be permitted to rent a unit of four bedrooms.
-Unit size allotment is determined by the PHA.
+A family of two will not be permitted to rent a unit of four bedrooms.
+The PHA will determine the unit size allotment.

-- Accepting Section 8 vouchers is at the discretion of the landlord.
-They are generally willing to accept Section 8 for good tenants with high credit scores, a clean criminal record, and a good rental history.
-The landlord must agree to Section 8 terms.
+- Landlords decide whether to accept Section 8 vouchers.
+Most property owners are willing to accept Section 8 for good tenants with high credit scores, clean criminal records, and good rental histories.
+The property owner must agree to Section 8 terms.

-- The PHA will inspect the property before releasing funds to insure that it meets basic standards of health and safety.
+- The PHA will inspect the property before releasing funds to ensure that it meets basic standards of health and safety.

 The Housing Choice Program provides valuable subsidies for families.
-With the money for decent housing, families can make a choice to move to a location where their children can have a basic standard of sanitation and where they are safe to grow and play.
-Most recipients must endure months and sometimes years of waiting; but in the end, they are able to secure a better environment for the family.
+With financial support for safe and adequate housing, families can make a choice to move to a location where their children are safe to grow and play.
+Most recipients must endure months and sometimes years of waiting, but in the end, they can secure a better environment for the family.